 Samples and measurements taken in compliance with the monitoring requirements above shall be taken at a point that is representative of the discharge.
-Sampling is only required during discharge events.
-Samples for pH, temperature, and dissolved oxygen should be analyzed in the field at the time the samples are taken.
+Samples for pH, dissolved oxygen and temperature should be analyzed in the field at the time the samples are taken.